ianmcburnie/bones/README.md

 </div>
 ```

 Notice that the `aria-described` attribute supplements the live-region, by using the same live-region content as a *description* for the input.
-Descriptions can be read at any time, live-regions only once at the time they are triggered.

-Be warned that even a hidden description (using display: none or `hidden` property) will be announced.
-Therefore if you plan on simply toggling the display of an error message, be sure to also toggle the presence of the `aria-describedby` attribute.

 ## [Listbox](https://ebay.gitbooks.io/mindpatterns/content/input/listbox.html)

-The listbox pattern is intended as a JavaScript alternative to the HTML select element.
-It can be single-select or multi-select.
+The listbox pattern is intended as a JavaScript alternative to the `multiselect` state of the HTML select.

 ```html
 <span class="listbox">